SOF: Sorted Opacity Fields for Fast Unbounded Surface Reconstruction: Results and Evaluation

-When adding up training and meshing time, our approach is more than $3\times$ faster compared to \gof (see \appref{app:ablation:timing} for a detailed breakdown), and results in better meshes, as seen previously.
+When adding up training and meshing time, our approach is more than $3\times$ faster compared to \gof (see \ifACM{App.
+B.3}{\appref{app:ablation:timing}} for a detailed breakdown), and results in better meshes, as seen previously.